0o0liver/Going_Back_to_Work/README.md

 Detailed implementation and demonstration is provided [here](https://github.com/0o0liver/Going_Back_to_Work/blob/master/datasets/generate_data.ipynb).
 Instruction on how to generate resultant data files can be found [here](https://github.com/0o0liver/Going_Back_to_Work/tree/master/datasets#dataset-generation).
 Resultant data for Goldman Sachs Building is provided [here](https://github.com/0o0liver/Going_Back_to_Work/tree/master/datasets/resultant_data).

 ## Demand model prediction:
 To better understand the demand of buildings, we used [Statsmodels Exponential Smoothing](https://www.statsmodels.org/dev/examples/notebooks/generated/exponential_smoothing.html) module with the [Holt-Winters' multiplicative method](https://orangematter.solarwinds.com/2019/12/15/holt-winters-forecasting-simplified/) to accurately reflect the demand model of buildings.
 We grouped all drop offs into 30-minutes-range groups with the amount of drop offs during each time group over the course of a day (sample data provided below).
 Then we feed the grouped data into our machine learning model to produce demand prediction, which will be used by scheduler for decision making.
-Detailed implementation can be found [here](https://github.com/0o0liver/Going_Back_to_Work/blob/master/Demand_Model_Prediction.ipynb).
 Visualized prediction is provided below.

 ![Imgur](https://i.imgur.com/vtX1eqK.png)